Keyboard shortcuts

 Verbs with Zero Arguments

 It also happens that predicates occur with no core arguments.
 One example is weather verbs such as rain.
-For consistency, there is a rule that says predicates with no core roles must always be annotated with the most general superframe ENTITY.
+For consistency, there is a rule that says predicates with no core arguments must always be annotated with the most general superframe ENTITY.
 So that is what happens for example for weather verbs such as rain (which has a syntactic, but semantically empty argument):

 Dependency graph for sentence: It is raining.
 Token raining is labeled ENTITY and has an edge labeled NONCOMP to token It.